VOLTTRON/volttron/docs/source/devguides/walkthroughs/Forward-Historian-Deployment.rst

 VOLTTRON instance 1
 ~~~~~~~~~~~~~~~~~~~

--  Vctl shutdown –platform (if the platform is already working)
+-  vctl shutdown –platform (if the platform is already working)
--  Volttron-cfg (this helps in configuring the volttron instance
+-  vcfg (this helps in configuring the volttron instance
    http://volttron.readthedocs.io/en/releases-4.1/core_services/control/VOLTTRON-Config.html

    -  Specify the IP of the machine : tcp://130.20.*.*:22916"